Want to Start Selling Online to Europe? Here’s How to Do EU E-Commerce Right

 The EORI number is your customs identifier.
 You need it to import goods into the EU and clear customs.
 Without it, your shipments sit at the border collecting dust and client complaints.

-We’re not done yet.
+Grab a refill for your coffee, because we’re not done yet.
 You also need an importer of record (IOR).
 This is the legal entity responsible for ensuring your goods meet EU regulations, that duties and VAT are paid, and that customs declarations are accurate.

 You can either hire a dedicated IOR service, work with an EU-based entity that takes on this role, or partner with a 3PL or 4PL logistics provider who handles it as part of their service.